 The legendary Clive Sullivan was a player who proved himself to be the best Hull FC ever had, and that’s saying something.
-A record 250 tries in 352 games says it all.
-But as usual I digress…
+A record 250 tries in 352 games says it all, but as usual I digress…

 Clive Sullivan never disappointed.
 I’m sorry to say I never saw his seven tries at Doncaster but I witnessed a few of his hat tricks, many of which were at the Boulevard.
-He was a complete speedster who had a lightning gear change and would often leave defenders either grasping at fresh air or in a heap on the floor, sometimes both.
+He was a complete speedster who had a lightning gear change and who would often leave defenders either grasping at fresh air or in a heap on the floor, sometimes both.

-In 1969, Clive gained the first of his career honours winning the Yorkshire Cup Final at Headingley.
+In 1969, Clive gained the first of his career honours, winning the Yorkshire Cup Final at Headingley.
 Featherstone were the opposition and the rest as they say is history.
-It was a proud day for me personally as well as it was the first time I had seen Hull play in a final, and as mascot too.
-I travelled that day on the players wives coach as the players coach had every director and their guests on so there was consequently no room for me.
+It was a proud day for me personally as well as it was the first time I had seen Hull play in a final, and as club mascot too.
+I travelled that day on the players’ wives coach as the players coach had every director and their guests on so there was consequently no room for me.
 I to this day wished we had gone on a supporters coach because we arrived late, and I didn’t get the opportunity to lead the team out that day.

 At the age of 39, Clive retuned home and was part of the best Challenge Cup replay ever.
-Both the Wembley Final and the Premiership Final against Widnes decimated the Hull team and that night we had many surprises.
+Both the Wembley Final and the Premiership Final against Widnes decimated the Hull team and on that night in ‘82 we had many surprises.
 Dane O’Hara was dropped for off the field antics so both Clive and Tony Duke turned up in the team.
-We won 18-9 for one of the best occasions in our history, and for Clive and his adoring fans the fairy tale had come to its natural end.
+We won 18-9 for one of the best occasions in our history, and for Clive and his adoring fans, the fairy tale had come to its natural end.

 Clive sadly passed away aged just 42 just three years later in 1985 after battling liver cancer.
 The whole city shed many a tear.
 He was so popular in our great city that the aldermen paid him a great honour and named the newly finished A63 after him.
 This was a fitting tribute for a man born in Wales but made in Hull.
 Every year we remember Clive in games against the “others” for the Clive Sullivan Trophy.
-No little thing to be sure, honouring a man, a legend, and a gentleman.
+No little thing to be sure, honouring a hero, a legend, and a gentleman.

 This article first appeared in Up the Cream Issue 84.
 For more like it check out our online shop here